core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Since the encryption key K is derived using material from the whole plain CoAP request, this (key, nonce) pair is only used for this very message, which is deterministically encrypted unless there is a hash collision between two Deterministic Requests.

 The deterministic encryption requires that the AEAD algorithm used is deterministic in itself.
-This is the case for all the AEAD algorithms currently registered with COSE in {{COSE.Algorithms}}.
+This is the case for all the AEAD algorithms currently registered with COSE in {{IANA.COSE.Algorithms}}.
 For future algorithms, a flag in the COSE registry is to be added.

 Note that, while the process defined above is based on the pairwise mode of Group OSCORE, no information about the server takes part in the key derivation or is included in the AAD.
 This is intentional, since it allows sending a Deterministic Request to multiple servers at once (see {{det-req-one-to-many}}).
 On the other hand, it requires later checks at the client when verifying a response to a Deterministic Request (see {{ssec-use-deterministic-requests-response}}).